claresudbery/clare-wiki-ably/pages/coding/dotnet/dotnet-core-resources.md

       - !!!
 If you're wondering where on earth all my useful DotNetCore noites have gone, this is where they are!
       - At the time of writing (March 20222), I haven't got round to migrating them into clare-wiki
     - DotNetCoreMVC.pptx
-    - in Google Drive / Clients / SMBC / Workshops / DotNetCore
+    - in Events / Samba / Workshops / DotNetCore